-NUMBER UTAH LEASE NOTICES UT-LN-57 PUBLIC WATER RESERVE The lessee/operator is given notice that lands in this lease have been identified as a designated Public Water Reserve.
+NUMBER UTAH LEASE NOTICES PUBLIC WATER RESERVE UT-LN-57 The lessee/operator is given notice that lands in this lease have been identified as a designated Public Water Reserve.
 Surface occupancy or use is subject to the Public Water Reserve Executive Order No. 107.
 Modification to the Surface Use Plan of Operations may be required for the protection of the reserve up to and including no surface occupancy or use.
 Protection of a designated public water reserve as discussed in Public Water Reserve Executive Order No. 107.
-This limitation does UT-LN-68 NOTIFICATION & CONSULTATION REGARDING CULTURAL RESOURCES The lease area may now or hereafter be found to contain historic properties and/or resources protected under the National Historic Preservation Act (NHPA), the Archaeological Resources Protections Act (ARPA), the Native American Graves Protection and Repatriation Act (NAGPRA), the American Indian Religious Freedom Act (AIRFA), other statues and Executive Order 13007, and which may be of concern to Native American tribes, interested parties, and the State Historic Preservation Officer (SHPO).
+This limitation does not apply to operations and maintenance of producing wells.
+NOTIFICATION & CONSULTATION REGARDING CULTURAL RESOURCES UT-LN-68 The lease area may now or hereafter be found to contain historic properties and/or resources protected under the National Historic Preservation Act (NHPA), the Archaeological Resources Protections Act (ARPA), the Native American Graves Protection and Repatriation Act (NAGPRA), the American Indian Religious Freedom Act (AIRFA), other statues and Executive Order 13007, and which may be of concern to Native American tribes, interested parties, and the State Historic Preservation Officer (SHPO).
 BLM will not approve any ground disturbing activities as part of future lease operations until it completes applicable requirements of the National Historic Preservation Act (NHPA), including the completion of any required procedure for notification and consultation with appropriate tribe(s) and/or the SHPO.
-BLM may require modifications to exploration and development proposals to further its conservation and management objectives on BLM-approved activities that are determine to affect or impact UT-LN-72 HIGH POTENTIAL PALEONTOLOGICAL RESOURCES The lessee/operator is given notice that this lease has been identified as containing paleontological resources.
+BLM may require modifications to exploration and development proposals to further its conservation and management objectives on BLM-approved activities that are determine to affect or impact historic or cultural properties and/or resources.
+HIGH POTENTIAL PALEONTOLOGICAL RESOURCES UT-LN-72 The lessee/operator is given notice that this lease has been identified as containing paleontological resources.
 Surveys will be required whenever surface disturbances and/or occupancy is proposed in association with fluid mineral exploration and development within geological strata that may contain important paleontological resources.
 Field surveys will be conducted as determined by the authorized officer of the Bureau of Land Management.
 Exploration, drilling and other development activities may be restricted based on the result of the field survey; the authorized officer will determine appropriate mitigations.
 Modifications to the Surface Use Plan of Operations may be required in accordance with section 6 of the lease terms and 43CFR3101.1-2.
-UT-LN-83 SITE ROW The lessee/operator is given notice that lands in this lease have an existing site ROW present.
+SITE ROW UT-LN-83 The lessee/operator is given notice that lands in this lease have an existing site ROW present.
 Modifications to the Surface Use Plan of Operations may be required or other appropriate mitigation as deemed necessary by the BLM Authorized Officer in order to protect the valid existing rights.
 UT-LN-85 TAR SANDS AREA